 Individuals have been the first target of criticism: President George W. Bush, of course, but also Vice President Dick Cheney; Donald Rumsfeld, the former secretary of defense; General Tommy Franks, the former commander of U.S. Central Command; Paul Wolfowitz, the former deputy secretary of defense; Douglas Feith, the former undersecretary of defense for policy; L. Paul Bremer, the former head of the Coalition Provisional Authority; and George Tenet, the former CIA director.
 All except two of these individuals have been out of office for some time: the Bush administration is already on its second defense secretary, third CIA director, third commanding general in Iraq, and fourth top diplomat there -- and thus far, none of these changes has reversed a worsening situation.
 This suggests that the source of at least some of the United States' difficulties in Iraq transcends particular personalities.

-Meanwhile, the White House, Congress, the State Department, the Defense Department, and the CIA have engaged in
+Meanwhile, the White House, Congress, the State Department, the Defense Department, and the CIA have engaged in continuous blame shifting over Iraq.
+President Bush and Congress have accused the intelligence community of misleading them about Iraq's weapons of mass destruction.
+Tenet has responded that the administration's senior

 - Full website and iPad access